mideind/Icegrams/README.rst

    ("ísinn", ".")
    (".", "")

-This means that you can obtain the N unigrams that most often start a sentence by asking for ``ng.succ(N, "")``.
+You can thus obtain the N unigrams that most often start a sentence by asking for ``ng.succ(N, "")``.

 And, of course, four unigrams are also added, one for each token in the